How to Clean Your Pond

 most dirty.
 Do this while catching the fish to their

-To catch the fish, it's best to use a net and
+To catch the fish, it's best to use a net and try to come

-the fish's head.
+head.
 Here's another great trick (from years of

 experience) - when going after the fish, 'jiggle' the net back